anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 as query parameters and object class names.
 Identifiers of an RDAP extension which need a prefix to avoid name collision with identifiers of other RDAP extensions or RDAP as specified in [@!RFC7480], [@!RFC9082], and [@!RFC9083] are referred to as namespaced identifiers.

-A> The working group has not come to consensus on this topic.
-Therefore, A> these positions are presented.

-**BARE EXTENSIONS NOT ALLOWED**

 Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
 Previously, extension authors have used this pattern when only one query path, JSON name, and/or object class is being